GuiSSMartins/LearnREACT/notes/resumos.md

 You can use the [...arr, newItem] array spread syntax to create arrays with new items; and use filter() and map() to create new arrays with filtered or transformed items.

+Redundant or duplicate state is a common source of bugs.

 ```

 ```